Nuh-Khan/Kickstarter-Analysis/README.md

 The largest conclusion drawn from this analysis was that May and June are the best months to start a campaign.
 May and June both had very high success rates with low failure rates.
 Another conclusion is that October, November, and December were the worst months to start a campaign.
 October had an abnormal failure rate, November had the second lowest success rate.
 December had the lowest success rate which almost equaled its failure rate.
 - What can you conclude about the Outcomes based on Goals?

-The main conclusion from outcomes based on goals would be that campaigns with goals under $5000 are going to be the most successful.
-Campaigns under $5000 had an over 70% of success which beat out the higher $ goal campaigns which only had a 50% chance of success.
+The main conclusion from outcomes based on goals would be that campaigns with goals under 5000 are going to be the most successful.
+Campaigns under 5000 had an over 70% of success which beat out the higher $ goal campaigns which only had a 50% chance of success.

 - What are some limitations of this dataset?

 When breaking down this data set into "plays" category it produced a small subset of data.
 When looking at the higher $ goal campaigns it was clear there was a lack of data which can cause the data to skew.
-In the $45000-$49999 range there was only a single campaign, with such limited data it is difficult to see if the $ range was the reason for success or failure.
+In the 45000 to 49999 range there was only a single campaign, with such limited data it is difficult to see if the $ range was the reason for success or failure.
 - What are some other possible tables and/or graphs that we could create?

+We looked at outcomes based on launch date and goals, instead we could look at average donation or number of people that backed the campaign.
+We could create line charts and pivot tables just like we did with the others.